Phase diagram of a distorted kagome antiferromagnet and application to Y-kapellasite

+{\bf Linear spin wave theory.} We performed linear spin wave calculations with the \textsc{SpinW} package~\cite{spinwref}, computing the classical ground state by energy minimization.

+{\bf Variational Monte Carlo.} We employ Gutzwiller-projected fermionic states as variational \textit{ans\"atze}~\cite{Becca2017}.
+This class of wave functions has been shown to provide an accurate description of the ground state of several spin models~\cite{Becca2011}, including state-of-the-art results for kagome lattice antiferromagnets~\cite{Iqbal2013,Iqbal2015,Iqbal2018,Zhang2020,Ferrari2021}.
+The optimal variational \textit{ansatz} for the Hamiltonian of Y-kapellasite is a Gutzwiller-projected Jastrow-Slater wave function possessing $\vec{Q}=(1/3,1/3)$ magnetic order (see Supplementary Note 5 for the definition).
+For the optimization of the variational parameters we use the stochastic reconfiguration method~\cite{sorella1998}.

-The PFFRG method is based on the one-loop plus Katanin truncation PFFRG scheme first introduced in Ref.~\onlinecite{Reuther2010} and extended to the two-loop plus Katanin variant in Ref.~\onlinecite{Rueck2018}.
-It utilizes the same Abrikosov pseudofermion representation of spin operators as introduced in Eq.~(\ref{eq:Sabrikosov}).
+{\bf Pseudofermion Functional Renormalization Group.} The PFFRG method is based on the one-loop plus Katanin truncation PFFRG scheme first introduced in Ref.~\onlinecite{Reuther2010} and extended to the two-loop plus Katanin variant in Ref.~\onlinecite{Rueck2018}.
+It utilizes the Abrikosov pseudofermion representation of spin operators.
 This spin representation enlarges the Hilbert space by adding two unphysical $S=0$ states per site (unoccupied, doubly occupied) which, however, leave the ground state properties largely unaffected~\cite{Baez2017}.
 Within PFFRG the bare propagator of the fermions is regularized by a sharp cutoff function: